openedx/openedx-events/.github/PULL_REQUEST_TEMPLATE.md

 ## Testing instructions

-Please provide detailed step-by-step instructions for testing this change, including any necessary setup or configuration.
+Please provide detailed step-by-step instructions for testing this change, including any necessary setup, e.g., additional requirements, plugins, configuration variables, etc, and environment details to ensure the reviewer can test the change.

 ## Deadline